Posted on: Aug 3, 2018, | By Candy, WayKen Marketing Manager

 Try To Use Similar Fittings.
 If your product needs to be screwed together by using bolts, It's better to make them all M4 bolts, or M5.
 So that you don't have to buy tens of different sizes.
 It will be easier, there will be no confusion and You'll always have enough of the fittings.

 These tips are sure to help you prepare your design for mass production.
-Just be sure to remember the rule of 10.
+Just be sure to remember the rule of 10 in the procedure of industrial prototype design.
 Each consecutive product lifecycle stage will require 10 more times in costs and time to fix if mistakes had been made.